Thursday—6:03 AM (CDT): On the Tarmac

 Hurry up and wait, I guess.

 Although it’s still strange to be traveling without my wife, it’s nice to be in an area full of people where no one knows me.
 People walk by me like I’m no one, and it’s nice.
-I don’t worry about people I know seeing me; I don’t worry about people walking by an noticing me, it’s so nice to be anonymous.
-Every once in a while, I’ll see someone I know, and I never quite know what they’re thinking (unless they talk to me, in which case the interactions have always been positive); every once in a while, someone will recognize me after Eagle seeing the front page story in the Wichita about me, my book, and my speeches.
+I don’t worry about people I know seeing me; I don’t worry about people walking by and noticing me, it’s so nice to be anonymous.
+Every once in a while, I’ll see someone I know, and I never quite know what they’re thinking (unless they talk to me, in which case the interactions have always been positive); every once in a while, someone will recognize me after seeing the front page story in the Wichita Eagle newspaper about me, my book, and my speeches.

 No one at the Phoenix hotel where I’m staying (also where the conference is being held) will know who I am, until after I speak.

 Thursday—7:53AM (MDT): On the Plane, in the Middle